kontainapp/km/docs/planning/m1/km-cli.md

 Crun (and other OCI runtimes) do all fs/pid/uuid/network virtualization we need.
 We can just bind mount KM inside of the container and have it run under KM without any modifications.
 However, that removes control over what's going on and locks us to performance characteristics of podman (or docker) management stack

 While it's not the goal to have startup time dropped to minimum, we still want to be minimize if we see customers' interest - e.g. if integration attempts with FaaS are made.
-So the approach we take is using our own github fork of crun as "kontain" runtime , ask customer to use `--runtime=kontain` and adjust internals when needed - P0 for KM bind mount inside of the container.
+So the approach we take is using our own github fork of crun as "kontain" runtime, ask customer to use `--runtime=kontain` and adjust internals when needed - P0 for KM bind mount inside of the container.

 Here is what we can certainly accelerate using this approach (but won't in the first release):